 You will probably need some help to get the horse on its feet again.
 Stay out of reach of the horse’s hooves.
 If you can safely do so, pull on the horse’s mane so that its front feet and head are further from the object it’s cast against.
 That may give it just enough room to scramble to its feet.
 Don’t just pull on the horse’s head and neck as this could cause spinal injuries.

-How To Prevent A Horse From Becoming Cast
+How To Prevent Your Horse From Becoming Cast

 Preventing and Dealing with Falls in Trailers

 In a trailer, you may need to remove any other horses, and if possible, partitions.
 Be sure the floors are non-slip.
 Some people dislike putting bedding down in their trailers because they feel they make the floor slipperier.

 Others feel bedding makes the footing more secure.
 What you choose will depend upon the type of mat already in your trailer.
 Always use quick-release snaps when tying your horse in the trailer.
 When driving, drive slower than you normally would, and take it easy on turns and bends.
 Stop and start gradually, doing everything you can to give your horse a smooth ride.

 If your horse does go down, you’ll need help.
 Be very cautious working in the small confines of the trailer.
 Depending on how the horse lands, it may be better to pull it out the front, than the rear—providing of course, the front door isn’t too small.